craiciu/sigcomm25-ethernet-ai-tutorial/htsim/README.md

     uint16_t nextEntropy(uint64_t seq_sent, uint64_t cur_cwnd_in_pkts) override;
 ```
 This is called when a packet is being prepared to be sent.
 Use local state to select the best path!

+__Task__: Design and implement a new load balancing algorithm by completing the above functions.

+__Task__: Measure the FCT of your algorithm to the existing algorithms such as REPS or Bitmap for a permutation traffic matrix (e.g. similar to the tasks at Exercise 2).

 ## Default Parameters